 This committee is responsible for accepting and compiling committee news, the monthly calendar and publishing the almost monthly newsletter (no newsletter in July and August).
 The Club benefits by being informed of Club activities via email or USPS.
 Email blasts are sent to members between monthly newsletters.

 The First Vice‐President is responsible for formulating programs for the year as well as some programs that are open to the community.
 She works with the chairs of Conservation and Education, Horticulture, Designs and Exhibits for program suggestions.
 She coordinates program requirements with the chair of House and introduces the program speakers.
 She attends annual District II Programs Meeting for program ideas.
 Benefits to members and the community include the opportunity to learn about many different topics and current gardening issues.
-The committee meets as needed.
+The Programs Chair also organizes the Annual Spring Luncheon.

 This committee is responsible for announcing Club meetings, special events and projects through the press and online media, including publicity for our Garden Walk and Faire in July.
 The community benefits by being informed about Club meetings and is invited to be our guest.
 The Club benefits by increasing membership and expanding community awareness and interest in the projects of the Club.
 Attending EGC Board and Garden Walk and Faire committee meetings are desirable to learn about project details and scope.
 Most communications are done through email.